ellysh/bash-programming-from-scratch/manuscript/answers.md

 && rm ~/README && echo "rm - OK" >> ~/result.log
 ```

+Run this command in your terminal.
+It works properly too.

 ## Bash Scrips

 ##### Exercise 3-2.
 The full form of parameter expansion

 The `find` utility searches for files recursively.
 It starts from the specified path and passes through all subdirectories.
-Use the `-maxdepth` option to exclude subdirectories from the search.
+If you want to exclude subdirectories from the search, apply the `-maxdepth` option.

-The command for searching TXT files in the current directory looks like this:
+Here is the command for searching TXT files in the current directory:
 {line-numbers: false, format: Bash}
 ```
 find . -maxdepth 1 -type f -name "*.txt"
 ```

 Let's add an action to copy the found files to the user's home directory.
-The command became like this:
+The command becomes like this:
 {line-numbers: false, format: Bash}
 ```
 find . -maxdepth 1 -type f -name "*.txt" -exec cp -t ~ {} \;
 ```

 Now create a script and name it `txt-copy.sh`.
-Copy our `find` call into the file.
+Copy our `find` call to this file.

 The script should receive an input parameter.
 The parameter defines an action to apply for each found file.
 There are two possible actions: copy or move.
 It is convenient to pass the utility's name as a parameter.
 Thus, it can be `cp` or `mv`.
 The script will call the utility by its name.